Aviation Safety Chart Monitors Safety Goals and Objectives

 Where Does This Chart’s Data Come From?

 This data, which is stored in an aviation safety database program, will always be filtered by the number of reported safety issues whose reported date falls within the user-specified time period (start date and end date).
-The aviation SMS software will automatically display the number based on user's selected configuration.
+The aviation SMS software will automatically display the number based on the user's selected configuration.

-For manual aviation SMS data management strategies, such as those stored in an Excel spreadsheet, managers will simply have to tediously sort and filer the reported issue numbers and the highest number of reported issues in that time period.
+For manual aviation SMS data management strategies, such as those stored in an Excel spreadsheet, managers will simply have to tediously sort and file the reported issue numbers and the highest number of reported issues in that time period.
 Of course, the report will not be in real-time, which is the advantage of using a professional aviation safety database program.

 Related Aviation Safety Chart Articles